sowmiya-rajkumar/SQL-puzzles/README.md

 # SQL-puzzles

-## Q1: Given a list of employee email addresses, how can we identify the employee IDs associated with the following conditions:
+**Q1: Given a list of employee email addresses, how can we identify the employee IDs associated with the following conditions:
-##      - for duplicates: If multiple email addresses exist that are identical, retain only the lowercase version and return the corresponding employee IDs.
+     - for duplicates: If multiple email addresses exist that are identical, retain only the lowercase version and return the corresponding employee IDs.
-##      - uppercase addresses: If an email address exists only once and is completely uppercase, retain it and return the corresponding employee ID.
+     - uppercase addresses: If an email address exists only once and is completely uppercase, retain it and return the corresponding employee ID.**

 ### Dataset:
 ```